 Here you can find the DSH Examination Regulations of RheinMain University of Applied Sciences (German only).
 (Subject to Resolution of the Head of the University of Applied Sciences)

-The project "Language Skill Extention for Study and Work" within the framework of the "Using Potential II" project is promoted with funds from the European Social Fund and the state of Hesse.
+The project "Language Skill Extension for Study and Work" within the framework of the "Using Potential II" project is promoted with funds from the European Social Fund and the state of Hesse.

-Within the framework of the "Using Potential II" project, the RheinMain University of Applied Sciences Language Center is offering various remedial and bridging courses and workshops for German and English starting in September 2016.
+Within the framework of the "Using Potential II" project, the RheinMain University of Applied Sciences Language Center is offering various remedial and bridging courses as well as workshops for German and English starting in September 2016.

 The courses are aimed at students of all degree programs and are free of charge.
 However, the European Social Fund and state of Hesse grant conditions stipulate that at least 50% of the participants must be international students or students with a migrant background.